 Important is not a feeling.
 It’s a given.
 I am not important because of what I do or do not do.
 I’m important because I’m a child of God.
 My enemies, including my mother and Hitler, were also children of God.
 Maybe those two people chose not to acknowledge their position, but their rejection of God in no way changed their actual position.
 Of course now, after death, both of those individuals are living with the master they chose.
 Can’t say I pity them.

 There is no way to arbitrate what is important.
 Quentin Tarantino has said that he spent his whole childhood watching television; now he makes really, really brilliant philosophical films.
 What a person does influences their own personal satisfaction, but no action prompts or promotes importance.
-The literal act of saving a life is no more weighty than the act of lying around on the couch smoking pot because we lack the perspective to analyze what the person doing each of these things is getting out of it.
+The literal act of saving a life is no more weighty than the act of lying around on the couch smoking pot.
+We lack the perspective to analyze what the person doing each of these things is getting out of it.
 The hero and the relaxed person are equally important to God, and there is no way to judge either scenario.
 Tarantino’s characters talk about this same idea in Pulp Fiction:

 Vincent: Want some bacon?